 DMMO assembles a staff of talented conductors, coaches and directors to help guide each singer's development.
-Lisa Hasson, the program's director, works tirelessly with General and Artistic Director Michael Egel to craft a summer's worth of assignments fro each apprentice's development over the course of the season.
+Lisa Hasson, the program's director, works with General and Artistic Director Michael Egel and Artistic Administrator and Education Director Sam Carroll to craft a summer's worth of assignments for each apprentice's development over the course of the season.

 Lisa Hasson, AAP Director